-With the final season of Game of Thrones less than two months away, fans are already going wild with excitement for what’s to come.
+With the final season of Game of Thrones upon us, fans are going wild with excitement for what the writers have in store.
 For me though, my feelings have been decidedly mixed, and not for the reasons you might expect.

 Like pretty much everyone else in the world, I’ve been a loyal fan of the show for years.
 In many ways, Game of Thrones is undeniably an incredible show, full of complex characters, political intrigue, and dynamic storytelling.
 There’s a reason why it’s been hailed as, literally, the best television series of all time.

 At the same time, whether we like to think about it or not, the series has also historically been terrible in its treatment of women.
 As much as I like the show, I’ve never been able to forget many of its deeply problematic aspects.

 Back in 2015, during the fifth season, the writers of the show apparently felt the need to include a scene in which Sansa Stark is raped by Ramsay Bolton.
 As you may remember, the scene drew a lot of internet backlash and criticism, especially because the already troubling scene wasn’t even focused on Sansa herself, but rather, on another man’s (Theon’s) reaction to what was happening.
 Even more upsetting is that this scene didn’t even happen in the original A Song of Ice and Fire book series that the show is adapted from, but the writers chose to include it anyway.

 This wasn’t the first time that the show included an unnecessary rape scene.
 There’s one in the very first episode right after Daenerys is forced to marry Khal Drogo, a scene that was consensual in the books.
 Notably, Daenerys goes on to fall in love with Drogo and, as an audience, we’re generally meant to see their relationship as a positive one.

 There’s another in Craster’s Keep early in season 4, a truly inexplicable one between Jamie and Cersei after Joffrey’s death.
 And the list goes on and on.